AhmedShaaban11/Pixel_Art_Maker/README.md

 # Pixel_Art_Maker
-Pixel art application for drawing pixel imgs, and download it
+Pixel art application for drawing pixel imgs, and downloading it